szegot/szegot/README.md

 # Tibor Szegő
 Welcome to my page, my name is Tibor and I'm a fresh alumni of Green Fox Academy.
-I'm specializing in full-stack and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.
+I'm specializing in full-stack and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate. <br />
 I would like to deepen my acquired knowledge as a Full-Stack developer so that I can further shape my skills over time and use them as a data professional.

 ---